Fall 2026

 February 5, Common Hour, Hallden Hall – Dangremond Family Commons 104

 This inaugural panel features the winners of the new Teaching Innovation Award: Arianne Bazilio, Dang Do, Alisha Holland, Tim Landry and James Truman.
-Established in 2024, the Trinity College Faculty Excellence Awards recognize outstanding work in teaching, research, mentorship, leadership, and community engagement, with these three faculty members honored specifically for their curricular and pedagogical innovations that enhance student engagement and learning.
+Established in 2024, the Trinity College Faculty Excellence Awards recognize outstanding work in teaching, research, mentorship, leadership, and community engagement, with these five faculty members honored specifically for their curricular and pedagogical innovations that enhance student engagement and learning.
 During this panel discussion, award winners will reflect and share insights from their groundbreaking work.